 Indeed, your efforts will encourage the public to use paths that they had previously given-up on because of thorny issues.

 A role for you

 There is a job for virtually everyone; path maintenance is essentially rough gardening.
 You do whatever suits you best: take your pick from garden rake, secateurs, loppers, pruning saw and bow saw.

 Some of our volunteers are trained to use brush cutters.

 Our current path maintenance teams

-We have Oxfordshire Ramblers path maintenance teams embedded within three of our Groups (Banbury and North Oxfordshire, Thame and Wheatley, and Vale of White Horse) and one stand-alone path maintenance group, Blitz and Klean.
+We have Oxfordshire Ramblers path maintenance teams embedded within fiveof our Groups (Banbury & North Oxfordshire, Bicester & Kidlington (see Blitz and Klean), Oxford City, Thame & Wheatley, and Vale of White Horse).

 If you are interested in volunteering with one - or more - of these teams, you can find out more by following the Group links at top right of this page.